 To accelerate effective conservation of global plant diversity, BGCI is coordinating a suite of Global Conservation Consortia, which catalyse groups of institutions and experts to collaboratively develop and implement comprehensive strategies to prevent extinction of priority threatened plant groups.
 Primary objectives include coordinated in situ and ex situ conservation efforts and dissemination of species recovery knowledge.

-The primary objectives of the Global Conservation Consortia are to:
+The programmatic objectives of the Global Conservation Consortia are to:

-- Identify and prioritize species of greatest conservation concern (building on the outputs of the GTA) and plan conservation action for target groups
+- Identify species of greatest conservation concern and prioritize conservation action;

-- Establish and manage coordinated ex situ collections of high conservation value to support in situ action
+- Establish, expand and manage ex situ collections of high conservation value;

-- Undertake and facilitate applied research (e.g. conservation biology, population genetics, taxonomy)
+- Foster applied research (e.g. conservation biology, ecology, horticulture, population genetics, taxonomy) to support species conservation;

-- Build capacity to empower and mobilize in-country partners in centres of diversity to act for target species in these areas
+- Build capacity to empower and mobilise in-country partners in diversity centres and across species’ ranges;

-- Increase public awareness and engagement in tree conservation
+- Increase public awareness and engagement with species conservation issues; and

-For more information about the Global Conservation Consortia, please contact Dan Crowley
+For more information about the Global Conservation Consortia, please visit the Global Conservation Consortia website.